ExpenseBot

 🕑 "It's only finding the last couple of months" — run a historical scan

 The nightly scan only reads recent mail (everything since the last scan).
 To pull older receipts, open the Gmail scan and pick a past period — that kicks off a one-time scan of older mail.
-How far back you can go depends on your plan (Deep Scan reaches the furthest).
+Current-year scanning is included in the subscription; last completed calendar year is a $20 one-time unlock; permanent Any-Year access is $79 once for multiple completed years.
 Each connected Gmail scans its own history independently.

 🚫 Stop importing noise — exclusion rules